microsoft/onnxruntime/docs/CSharp_API.md

 ```
 Encapsulates some metadata about the ONNX model.

+#### Constructor
+No public constructor available.

 The `ModelMetadata` instance for an ONNX model may be obtained by querying the `ModelMetadata` property of an `InferenceSession` instance.

 #### Properties
 ```cs